newrouge/HTB-machine/Bolt.md

 ![Screenshot from 2022-02-20 00-43-14](https://user-images.githubusercontent.com/79413473/154815541-11886e2d-5883-438d-a0af-8427a23d28dd.png)

 + Now you can decrypt the message by this command `gpg -d message`.
 But you will get an error, *no secret key*, you will need to first import the private key into gpg.
-+ We also need to crack this gpg private key , for that we will need tool *gpg2john*, i struggled with other sources.
-Also normal john-the-ripper doesn't wotk for me.
-Only Ubuntu snap's john-the-ripper works on my mcahine.
-Fortunately it also has package for gpg2john.
++ We also need to crack this gpg private key ,I used ubuntu's john-the-ripper.gpg2john for that.

 ![Screenshot from 2022-02-20 00-46-35](https://user-images.githubusercontent.com/79413473/154815662-f8d6b3d3-3a0a-4564-91a7-981ebc723acd.png)